Violence Against Paramedics

 - Qualitative Study of Paramedic Experiences with Workplace Violence

-Also, please support these bills, research and evolving dialogue to stop violence against first responders (including paramedics) by contacting your federal Member of Parliament.
+Please support these bills, research and evolving dialogue to stop violence against first responders (including paramedics) by contacting your federal Member of Parliament.

-Federal Bill C-321
+Federal Bill S-233

 An Act to amend the Criminal Code (assaults against health care professionals and first responders)